-Tack on enough incentives, and some people have even been able to clear the $1k mark in their first month.
+Tack on enough incentives, and some people have even been able to clear the $1k mark in their first month of donating plasma.
 Doing so can be tricky, but most have tons of ways to help boost your earnings.
-They want you in their chairs as often as possible and will pay extra for it.
+They want you in their chairs to donate plasma as often as possible and will pay extra for it.

 But ?
 On average, you should expect about $65 per visit, but that number depends on a few primary factors.

 Just like McDonald’s, there’s usually a on every corner.
 The largest ones are franchised and operate in nearly every state.

 In fact, some of the most profitable plasma donation centers you could visit may just be right around the corner from where you live.